pulkitadil/SoC-2021/Readme.md

    | Documentary| 0.18       | 0.13         | 80%          |
    | Drama      | 0.14       | 0.22         | 51%          |

--**Personal contribution** : Worked on data pre-processing majorly.
+- **Personal contribution** : Worked on data pre-processing essential for the model.